MRes and PhD students

-Any expenses associated with travel (accommodation, flights, conference registration, hire cars) are to be booked through the Department’s Professional Team after an appropriately completed Absence on Duty form has been approved.
+Any expenses associate with travel (accommodation, flights, conference registration, hire cars) are to be booked through the School's Professional Team after an appropriately completed Absence on Duty form has been approved.

-Candidates can now use departmental funding to pay for airfares, accommodation and incidentals for domestic conference presentations.
+Candidates can use School funding to pay for airfares, accommodation and incidentals for domestic conference presentations.
 In your budget, you can allocate up to $1,500 for attending a maximum of two domestic conferences (over your full candidature) where you will be presenting a paper or poster.